 1. Pack for warmth: Winter jacket, hat, gloves, thick socks, long-sleeved shirts

-It's unlikely you'll feel the need for snow coats, or very heavy boots, but it will certainly serve you to pack a wind jacket and a pair of gloves or two.
+It's unlikely you'll feel the need for snow coats, or hefty boots, but it will undoubtedly serve you to pack a wind jacket and a pair of gloves or two.

-Something broadly used in Japan are the so called heat-tech shirts.
-These are clothes that are very warm but also very thin, making packing and travelling that much easier.
+Something broadly used in Japan is the so-called Heat-Tech shirts.
+These are clothes that are very warm but also very thin, making packing and traveling that much easier.
 They may or may not be available in your country, but if you want some, you'll find them virtually everywhere in Japanese clothing stores and department stores.

 2. Visiting northern Japan?
 Bring heavier clothes.